 Are you a salon owner who is torn between hiring permanent employees and settling with hair salon independent contractors?
 Well, the hair salon industry is quickly becoming a multi-billion industry, and the choice will highly determine if you are on the right track to making good money or losses.
-To help you make the right decision, this piece will cover in detail what a salon independent contractor agreement is and the pros and cons that come with this option.
+To help you make the right decision, this article will cover in detail what a salon independent contractor agreement is and the pros and cons that come with this option.

 Understanding a Hair Salon Independent Contractor Agreement

-A hair salon independent contractor agreement is a document that lays down the legal understanding between a salon owner and a self-reliant hairdresser.
+As mentioned above, a hair salon independent contractor agreement is a document that lays down the legal understanding between a salon owner and a self-reliant hairdresser.
 The hairdresser in the contract acts as a self-reliant stylist who is responsible for acquiring his or her customers.

 This, in other terms, means that the owner only provides the shelter, the tools, and training in exchange for an agreed-upon commission of the hairdresser’s sales.